a-sharifov/a-sharifov/README.md

 - 🔧 Familiar with JavaScript and React for frontend development.

 ## **Current project.**
-- <a href="https://github.com/a-sharifov/Eshop">Eshop</a> - Microservices E-commerce with .NET and DDD
+- <a href="https://github.com/a-sharifov/Eshop">Eshop</a>: Microservices E-commerce with .NET and DDD

 ## **Future project.**
-- Ebook - Modular monolith Aspire project with .NET and DDD
+- Ebook: Modular monolith Aspire project with .NET and DDD

 <hr/>